pictoryai/api-examples-node/videohighlights/README.md

 ```
 CLIENT_ID=<YOUR_CLIENT_ID> CLIENT_SECRET=<YOUR_CLIENT_SECRET> node index.js
 ```
+`createFinalHighlights` method is called on executing `index.js` file
 # Usage
  1. You can also choose to Update USER_ID,CLIENT_ID and CLIENT_SECRET in .env file.